dongle-the-gadget/MyFirstTSBot/README.md

 2. Clone this repository.
 3. Create a `.env.production` file on the folder containing the cloned repository.
 See step 3 of [quickstart](#quickstart).
-4. Open a command prompt.terminal window, `cd` to the folder containing the cloned repository, and execute `npm i`.
+4. Open a command prompt/terminal window, `cd` to the folder containing the cloned repository, and execute `npm i`.
 5. Once `npm i` is finished, run `npm start`.
 The bot will now run.

 ### Development version